 EHR (Electronic Health Record) integration refers to the process of connecting and combining different EHR systems within a healthcare organization or between multiple healthcare organizations to share patient information.
 The integration of EHR systems can improve the accuracy, efficiency, ...

-Gaps in care is similiar to quality gaps.
+Gaps in care are similar to quality gaps.
 Gaps in care refer to missed or delayed healthcare services or treatments that a patient needs to maintain or improve their health.
 These gaps can occur due to various reasons, such ...

 Health Information Exchange (HIE) refers to the secure sharing of patient health information among healthcare organizations and providers.
 The goal of HIE is to improve patient care by ensuring that healthcare providers have access to a patient’s complete health ...